 Gold and Aqua are the two Hong Kong Custom T-bird "deep dish" colors.
 Originally, the Custom T-Bird was only produced in Gold and Aqua (US or HK).
 It wasn't until later on that all the cars were painted all the colors.

 In short, early HK cars were deep dish and limited to early colors.
 US cars with deep-dish wheels were also limited to early colors, and have other tell-tale signs of early runs.
 For US Mustangs, it's the body color on the tail light panel.
-For early Cougars, it's the body color on the grill/nose.
+For early Cougars, it's the body color on the center of the grill/nose, making them "painted tooth" Cougars.
 For J-Cars, it's the lack of stops on the hood hinge assembly.
 The list goes on and on, and in almost every case, the early US cars have distinct features and are mostly found with early colors.

 The Hong Kong castings have larger steering wheels, more detailed chassis, tinted windows and four rectangular holes on the bottom of the chassis where the axles are showing and can be micro-adjusted.
 There were 16 cars released that year in as many as eight to fourteen different Spectraflame paint colors.
 The paint colors used from both countries are also quite different.
 The US colors were brighter and had a mirror finish while the Hong Kong paints were duller and had no mirror finish.